kyhau/docker-notebook/docker-configurations.md

 1. What does a virtual machine directly rely on that a container does not?

-   Hypervisor
+   Hypervisor.
 A virtual machine relies on some type of **hypervisor** that is responsible for translating calls from applications to the underlying hardware: storage, CPU, and memory requests.

 1. Which of the following items need to be considered before installing Docker Enterprise?

     1. Docker Engine, DTR, and UCP version compatibility
     1. Disk space
+    1. Network ports
     1. Time Synchronisation
-    1. Network ports

-1. The command to display system wide configuration information as seen by the Docker service.
+1. `docker info` displays system wide configuration information as seen by the Docker service.

-    e.g. see the storage driver Docker is currently using
+    e.g. See the storage driver Docker is currently using

-    `docker info`

 1. When Docker is first installed, the installation creates a network interface called **`docker0`** that functions as
    both: